 #2.
 Don’t Spend All Your Cash on a Down Payment

 Having a down payment saved—hopefully 20%—is more important than ever to qualify for the best mortgages.
 That said, it’s unwise to spend everything you have just to get into your home.
 If you do spend all your cash on the down payment, you’ll have a house, but nothing left to make improvements, fix things if they break (and believe me, houses break), or even make your mortgage payments if you lose your job or face other expenses.
-Keep your down payment savings and your emergency fund in separate accounts, and don’t take the plunge into home ownership until you have both.
+Keep your down payment savings and your in separate accounts, and don’t take the plunge into home ownership until you have both.

 #3.
 Be Patient